(To buy your copy of But We Carry On, please visit Follow Us Home on Etsy. Both digital and printed versions are now available!)

-Am I crazy?
+Am I crazy for even being here?
 Well…probably.
 This book could quietly live in my bookcase for years–forever, even–without me ever having to suffer that sharp stab of criticism; I could just quietly gloat over my accomplishment instead.
 But then what would be the point?
 Not that there isn’t a point to solitary creativity; in fact, I never feel more alive than when I’m creating.
-That direct connection to the source, to all of that potent I-can-achieve-anything energy, is reason enough to create.
-But when I started looking at my life, and searching out ways to be better and make this world a kinder place, I found that this book is an ever-so-small something that I can offer.
+That direct connection to the Source, to all of that potent I-can-achieve-anything energy, is reason enough to create.
+But when I started looking at my life and searching out ways to be better and make this world a kinder place, I found that this book is an ever-so-small something that I can offer.
 So to keep it safely tucked away seems like somewhat of a waste, and, well, pointless.
 And cowardly.

-So, without further chit-chat, I’m here to let you know that the book is in the shop and available for purchase.
-I only printed 15 copies to start, so if you’re signed up for this blog and you’re interested in reading, you’ve got first dibs.
+So, without further ado, my book is in the shop and available for purchase.
+I only printed 15 copies to start, so if you’re signed up for this blog, you’ve got first dibs.
 Just my way of saying thanks.

-(For those of you not on Instagram, but interested in the story of my story, you can scroll down to the bottom of the home page until you find the Instagram button.
-Click on that and it’ll take you to my IG page where you’ll find rows and rows of pictures.
-Find the photo of the hand holding the container of lotion (two posts before the full moon) and click on that for Part 1.
+(For those of you not on Instagram but interested in the story of my story, you can find me here on Instagram.
+Find the photo of the hand holding the container of lotion and click on that for Part 1.
 Each picture following will lead you to successive parts, of which there are 6 in all.
 You don’t need an account to read, just to comment.)